-In this Entrepreneurs’ Spotlight, Agency Intelligence highlights 12 forward-thinkers who share advice, from their own experience, on how small businesses can continue to grow and thrive in the post-pandemic business climate.
+In this Entrepreneurs' Spotlight, Agency Intelligence highlights 12 forward-thinkers in various industries who share advice, from their own experience, on how small businesses can continue to grow and thrive in any situation.

 1. Dr. Stephen Wander of Integrated Health Center of Maryland – award-winning speaker at NASDAQ and the Harvard Club of Boston, bestselling author of “Reverse Your Diabetes, Change Your Life” & “It’s Not You, It’s Your Thyroid.”

 “My advice would be to figure out how to operate your business with the new ‘normals',” says Dr. Wander, who runs his practice with his wife Amanda.
 “For us we are taking measures to take our entire office from brick and mortar to virtual.
 Not all types of businesses can do this, but you have to be prepared.”

 2. Liz Hall – personal trainer, owner & founder of TheVTrainer.com.

 “There is no doubt a mass amount of people are struggling.
 However, if I float in that thought, it brings me down.
 I am a visualization-to-creation type of person.
 When I focus on the fact that people are thriving, that means it’s possible for me to thrive.

 “By choosing what’s good for us, we will naturally feel better.
 It’s a choice to stay glued to the updates and it’s a sure way to have anger, confusion, hopelessness, fear, and everything in between.
 Or, we can stand in a place of acceptance and say, ‘this is happening, how can I best serve my fellow humans and keep myself safe and healthy, in mind, body, and spirit.’”